 It's all about delegation.
 Suppose you are interested in learning how to be the best CEO of a law firm.
 In that case, you'll never forget the delegation of jobs and duties.
 Delegating work requires you to be a confident business leader with strong communication skills.
 Those to whom you delegate tasks need firm guidance from a leader in charge.

-A legal CEO sets the tone for the company and its culture.
-Successful CEOs support and guide their employees, helping them navigate their careers and grow within the law firm.
-They lead by example and show their employees they are committed to the company's success.
+A legal CEO sets the firm's tone and culture.
+Successful CEOs support and guide employees, helping them grow.
+They lead by example, showing commitment to company success.

 What Makes a Great Law Firm CEO?